fsatool/fsatool.github.io/README.md

 # fsatool.github.io
-A useful for fast sampling and analysis for biomolecules
+A fast sampling and analysis tool for biomolecules